EWPH Home

 Lower Blagrove Farm

-Unlike most similar properties in East Worlington Lower Blagrove Farm is not a listed building which is probably down to the fact it must have been rebuilt after the fire without a thatched roof and a large part above ground is not the original structure.
+Unlike most similar properties in East Worlington Lower Blagrove Farm is not a listed building which is probably because it was rebuilt after the fire without a thatched roof and a large part above ground is not the original structure.

 Farm Fire

-At Lower Balgrove Far, East Worlington, some two miles from Witheridge, a fire broke out on Tuesday morning about half past ten, and did a considerable amount of damage.
+At Lower Blagrove Farm, East Worlington, some two miles from Witheridge, a fire broke out on Tuesday morning about half past ten, and did a considerable amount of damage.

-The farm is owned by Mr. E. Balman, of Carey Fitxpane, near Taunton; and the tenant is Mr. George Luxton, marrried, and with one sone son and two daughters, all grown up, at home with them.
+The farm is owned by Mr. E. Balman, of Carey Fitzpaine, near Taunton; and the tenant is Mr. George Luxton, married, and with one son and two daughters, all grown up, at home with them.

 A telegram asking for the Southmolton fire-engine and brigade elicited the information that owing to the scarcity of horses and men the engine could not be sent.